criteo-cookbooks/nexus3/README.md

 ## nexus3_api

 Configures Nexus 3 Repository Manager via API.
+Low-level resource, usually used within other resources.

 ### Actions
+- `:create` - Creates or updates the named script on the repository manager (default action).
-- `:run` - Default.
-Run the named script on the repository manager.
+- `:run` - Runs the named script on the repository manager.
 The script must already have been created.
-- `:create` - Creates or updates the named script on the repository manager (default action).
 - `:delete` - Deletes the named script from the repository manager.

 ### Properties